 There is a lovely lake walk and a nature trail through the forest.
 It is on the shore of Lough Mask and there are great viewing points and picnic sites also.

 You May Also Enjoy 9 Suggestions for Fun Family Walks in Mayo

 The Great Western Greenway

 The Great Western Greenway is possibly one of the best places to cycle in Mayo.
 There are three sections to the Greenway all differing in distance.

 The Westport – Newport section is 12.5km long and very picturesque – and handy if based in Westport or Newport for a family break.

 As you enter Westport from Castlebar you have a lovely view of Clew Bay and all the little islands in it.
 You can drive westwards away from Westport and you can see it all the way.

-Do you have a favourite outdoor place to go with the kids in Mayo?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Mayo to go with the kids?
+Tell us in the comments below.